niu541412/APOD_Mac_Daily/README.md

-# Apod_Mac_Daily
+# APOD Mac Daily
-## Forked from [Harold](http://www.haroldbakker.com/personal/apod.php)'s Scripts.

-Two scripts that work together to download the astronomy picture of the day (also know as [APOD](https://apod.nasa.gov/apod/)) and set it as the current desktop backgrond in Mac OS X.
+A script that works together to download the astronomy picture of the day (also know as [APOD](https://apod.nasa.gov/apod/)) and set it as the current desktop wallpaper in Mac OS X.

-HOW IT WORKS
+## HOW IT WORKS
-The scripts work by downloading an HTML file, extracting the location of the big version of the daily picture from that and downloading that.
-That downloaded picture will then be set as the current desktop background using OSAscript, a commandline version of Applescript.
-After the image file has been set as the current desktop background it will be left in the /tmp directory where you can fish it out for safekeeping if you like.
+The scripts work by requesting the APOD API, extracting the location of the HD version of the daily picture from that and downloading it.
+That downloaded picture will then be set as the wallpaper using osascript to every desktop and a notification will be sent.
+After the image file has been set as the current wallpaper it will be left in the ./tmp directory where you can keep if you like.
+This script will remove the outdated images several days later.

-REQUIRES
+You can edit your crontab file to make this script to work automatically and periodically.
+For example

+`#0 12 * * * /Users/username/Pictures/APOD_Mac_Daily/apod_daily.sh`

+## REQUIREMENT
-Mac OS X
+Mac OS
-Perl and curl (should be installed already otherwise install the developerstools)

-KNOWN ISSUE
+## KNOWN ISSUE
-These scripts work by grabbing the link to the big version of an image, however sometimes the APOD people use flash videos or animated gifs instead of a bigger jpeg picture, these obviously don't work so the script doesn't even try to download these, you'll be forced to look at the picture that was already on your desktop.
+These scripts work by grabbing the link to the big version of an image, however sometimes the APOD people use flash videos or animated gifs instead of a bigger jpeg picture, these obviously don't work so the script doesn't even try to download these.

->Updated by me
->1.
-Set back to random wallpapers provided by Mac OS.
->2.
-Send notification when it updates the wallpaper with the name and authors.